Tenghui-Wang/Tenghui-Wang.github.io/_pages/about.md

 About Me
 ---
 Welcome!
-I'm Tenghui Wang, a Research Assistant Professor in the Department of Finance at Lingnan University.
+Currently, I am a Research Assistant Professor in the Department of Finance at Lingnan University.
 I obtained my PhD in Finance from Peking University, and Bachelor's Degree from Beijing Normal University.

 Contact me: [tenghui.wangth@gmail.com](mailto:tenghui.wangth@gmail.com)